-Although limited by statute,2 OGE continued to use its authorities and oversight role to address known or potential ethics risks.
+Although limited by statute,3 OGE continued to use its authorities and oversight role to address known or potential ethics risks.

-Made inquiries and potentially intervened if an agency ethics program appeared to OGE to be out of compliance with ethics requirements thics Risks - 1 vember 3, 2022 m: Chip Christopher, Deputy Director of Compliance
+Made inquiries and potentially intervened if an agency ethics program appeared to OGE to be out of compliance with ethics requirements lovember 3, 2022

 OGE continued to conduct real-time inquiries and reviews in response to data or external sources that suggest that an agency ethics program is out of compliance.
-In fiscal year 2023, OGE conducted approximately eight inquiries.